CupKido/Hokku-Discord-Bots/README.md

       async def say_hi(self):
         print('Hi, an hour has passed')

+  ### Logging

+  The bot feature also has a async protected logging methods:

+  _log(meesage : str) - for logging logs related to the bot

+  _log_guild(message : str, guild_id : int) - for logging logs that are about actions that are related to the guild. if log channel is set by an adming, all guild   logs will be sent in it

   ### Existing features:
   * room opening - lets you to have a dynamic server